ramdeoshubham/macros/index.md

 #include "macros.h"
 ```

-Note that there is an ASSET macro useful for debugging purpose.
+Note that there is an ASSERT macro useful for debugging purpose.
 To enable it, you need to #define DEBUG before including macros.h.

-### Available macros
+## Available macros

-#### Boolean
+### Boolean

 - TRUE
 - FALSE